jserv/MathEX/README.md

-# expr
+# Introduction

-Expr is a mathematical expression evaluator written in C. It takes string as input and returns floating-point number as a result.
+MathEX is a mathematical expression evaluator written in C. It takes string as input and returns floating-point number as a result.

 ## Features